After reading these Banana Peel Uses In The Garden, you’ll never toss them in the bin like you used to previously.

-Banana peels are biodegradable and break down quickly, so one of the best banana peels uses is to add them to the compost pile.
-Just make sure you add them chopped, or soaked or as a semi-solid slurry; do not add them whole as this will attract raccoons and skunks.
-The breakdown of them increases the potassium and phosphorus content of your compost.
+Banana peels are biodegradable and break down quickly, so one of the best banana peel uses is to add them to the compost pile.
+Just make sure you add them chopped or soaked, or as a semi-solid slurry; do not add them whole as this will attract raccoons and skunks.

 8. Attract Butterflies and Birds

 Encourage birds and butterflies in your garden by placing ripe banana peels on a raised platform.
 You can also chop them into pieces or punch a few holes, to make the fruit more appealing and accessible to the insects.

 The banana is quite likely to draw the bees, wasps, and caterpillars as well, so just make sure that you place it on a platform above your plants.